-- DO NOT admit fault for the accident. - DO NOT make any statements other than answering questions asked by the investigating law enforcement personnel ONLY. - Be POLITE and COURTEOUS at all times. - DO NOT attempt to settle ANY accident by yourself.
-ALL accidents, no matter how minor they may seem to you, MUST BE REPORTED! - If you strike an UNATTENDED VEHICLE, stop and locate the driver or owner.
-If you cannot locate the owner or driver, please leave your name, unit number, Chief Carriers name and our toll-free number on the vehicle.
-CALL POLICE and the Safety Department to report this incident immediately! - Take photographs of the scene and the damaged parts of your vehicle and the other vehicle(s) involved.
-Photo's should include full shots of all 4 sides of vehicles involved including license plates, intersections of area, any skid marks that may be present.
+- DO NOT attempt to settle ANY accident by yourself.
+ALL accidents, no matter how minor they may seem to you, MUST BE REPORTED to the Safety Department! - If you strike an UNATTENDED VEHICLE, stop and locate the driver or owner.
+If you cannot locate the owner or driver, please leave your name, unit number, Chief Carriers name and our toll-free number onthe vehicle.
+CALL POLICE and the Safety Department to report this incident immediately!